 When it comes to getting your teeth straightened, you need to know the difference between dentists and orthodontists.
 It’s important to know that all orthodontists are dentists, but not all dentists are orthodontists.
 This is because the dentistry profession, like medicine, is divided into primary care dentists and specialists.

-Orthodontist: They create beautiful smiles by utilizing braces, Invisalign, and expanders.
+Orthodontists: They create beautiful smiles by utilizing braces, Invisalign® & 3M Clear Aligners, and expanders.
 They are experts in facial growth and jaw relationships.

-Pediatric Dentist: They specialize in all aspects of dentistry related to children and adolescents.
+Pediatric Dentists: They specialize in all aspects of dentistry related to children and adolescents.
 They have advanced training in sedation, anesthesia, and behavior management of children.

-Oral Surgeon: They perform surgical dental procedures related to wisdom teeth, extractions, implant placements, and the removal of tumors and cancer.
+Oral Surgeons: They perform surgical dental procedures related to wisdom teeth, extractions, implant placements, and the removal of tumors and cancer.
 They also sometimes complete medical school and have M.D. after their names.

-Periodontist: They specialize in the gums, and are skilled in treating periodontal disease (commonly known as gum disease), completing gum grafts, and performing gum surgery.
+Periodontists: They specialize in the gums and are skilled in treating periodontal disease (commonly known as gum disease), completing gum grafts, and performing gum surgery.